dionmunk/es-theme-clean/README.md

 - Scroll down to **THEME SET** and using left/right select **CLEAN**
 - Press **B** twice to back out of the menu and your theme will change to **CLEAN**

-**NOTE:** If Clean isn't in the list of themes that are available to install, you need to updat your RetroPie Setup Script.
+**NOTE:** If Clean isn't in the list of themes that are available to install, you need to update your RetroPie Setup Script.

 - Go to **RETROPIE SETUP** in the Configuration menu.
 - Scroll down and select entry **Update RetroPie-Setup script**